mozilla-services/buildhub/README.md

 ## Releasing

-We don't use `zest.releaser` right now because of some problems with releasing a package that is not at the root of the repo (`jobs/`), but this could change if we figure out how.
+We don't use `zest.releaser` right now because of some problems with releasing a package that is not at the root of the repo (`jobs/`), and because we have no interest in uploading this project to PyPI, but this could change if we figure out how.

 The current procedure is: